garywill/linux-router/README.md

 ## Meet developer(s) and become one of them

-Visit [**my homepage**](https://garywill.github.io) to see **more tools and projects**.
+Visit [**my homepage** 🏡](https://garywill.github.io) to see **more tools and projects** 🛠️.

-> [Buy me a coffee](https://github.com/garywill/receiving/blob/master/receiving_methods.md) , this project took me lots of time! ([打赏一个!](https://github.com/garywill/receiving/blob/master/receiving_methods.md))
+> [❤️ Buy me a coffee](https://github.com/garywill/receiving/blob/master/receiving_methods.md) , this project took me lots of time! ([❤️ 打赏一个!](https://github.com/garywill/receiving/blob/master/receiving_methods.md))
 >
 > 🥂 ( ^\_^) o自自o (^_^ ) 🍻

 🤝 Bisides, thank [create_ap](https://github.com/oblique/create_ap) by [oblique](https://github.com/oblique).
 This script was forked from create\_ap.
 Now they are quite different.
 (See `history` branch for how I modified create_ap). 🤝 Also thank those who contributed to that project.

-🤝 You can be contributor, too!
-There're some TO-DOs listed, at both above and in the code file.
+👨‍💻 You can be contributor, too! 🍃 There're some TO-DOs listed, at both above and in the code file.
+Also some unfulfilled enhancements in the Issues.
 Your name can be here!